 The vegetables are cultivated in kitchen gardens for domestic use, a practice that has persisted over several generations.

 Surpluses are sold by small-scale female farmers mostly in rural markets to raise cash income to meet household needs.
-Most of these purchases are done by the female folk who act as brokers, intermediaries who also end up to sell the same to other places.
+Most of these purchases are done by the female traders who act as brokers, intermediaries who also end up to sell the same to other places.

 A closer look at most rural open markets justifies that agriculture plays a critical role for the rural economies.